Italian comics: After World War II: Bonelli and the rise of the comic book

-The end of World War II marked a flurry of activity in the Italian comic press: many titles that were forced to suspend publication during the war come back to saturate the newsstands, joined by new publications often backed by improvised publishers looking for a quick buck.
+The end of World War II marked a flurry of activity in the Italian comic press: many titles that were forced to suspend publication during the war came back to saturate the newsstands, joined by new publications often backed by improvised publishers looking for a quick buck.
 Finally this oversupply of comic material resulted in a crisis of the traditional comic magazine.
 Among the numerous publications of the period were L'Avventura (1944), a Roman magazine that presented American adventure strips like Mandrake, L'Uomo Mascherato (The Phantom), and Flash Gordon.
 Another Roman publication appeared in 1945: Robinson, a first attempt to target a more adult audience.
 It introduced several American characters like Prince Valiant, Tarzan, Secret Agent X-9, Rip Kirby, Li'l Abner and Dick Tracy.
 Robinson lasted until 1947, publishing 90 issues.

 In 1945, one of the most original magazines of the period was born: L'asso di Picche published in Venice as a result of the work of a group of young Venetian artists, including Alberto Ongaro, Damiano Damiani, Dino Battaglia, Rinaldo D'Ami, and above all Fernando Carcupino and Hugo Pratt.
 Their distinctive approach to the art form earned them the name of "Venetian School" of comics.
 Among the characters created for the magazine were Pratt's L'Asso di Picche, Battaglia's Junglemen, Draky and Robin Hood.

 Inspired by the success of the Catholic Il Vittorioso, the Italian Communist party decided to use the comic medium for their own purposes: in 1949 Il Pioniere was born.
 Aimed at a very young audience, the new publication presented fantasy material as well as adventures, with an eye to the social issues of the period.

 On Il Vittorioso began the career of the most famous satirical comic writer of post-war Italy, Benito Jacovitti.
 However, his most popular character, Cocco Bill (1957), a parody of Western comics, was published in the newspaper Il Giorno and then in the other Catholic comic magazine Il Giornalino.

 In 1954 Il Disco Volante began publication.
 It is the Italian version of British weekly Eagle, and introduced Dan Dare to the Italian public.
 In 1955 Tintin appeared, adapted from the French Tintin magazine, which first presented Franco-Belgian comics to the Italian public.

 But the most significant phenomenon of the period was the appearance of comics books.
 Printed in a variety of formats, from strip size to booklets to giant size, they presented collected stories from the periodicals as well as new adventures of Italian characters.
 It is on the comic books pages that heroes made in Italy gained popularity, eventually overshadowing their American counterparts.